Air Source Heat Pumps (ASHP)

 Advantages of Air Source Heat Pumps

-There is a sliding scale with air source heat pumps (ASHP) – they work brilliantly in well-insulated new build properties, keeping you warm, giving you plenty of hot water and being the cheapest most cost effective form of heating your home.
+There is a sliding scale with air source heat pumps (ASHP) – they work brilliantly in well-insulated new build properties, keeping you warm, giving you plenty of hot water.
+All while being the cheapest most cost effective form of heating your home.
 That is why from 2035 no new-build property in England will be able to install a fossil-fuel boiler.
-Under the “future homes standard” all new builds will have to have to have low-carbon central heatingsystems, such as electric heat pumps.
+Under the “future homes standard” all new builds will have to have to have low-carbon central heating systems, such as electric heat pumps.

 Air Source Heat Pump Disadvantages

 At the other end of the scale, they don’t work as well in a leaky, old, uninsulated properties.
-We can make them work in such a property but you may need two or more heat pumps, you’d need to upgrade your insulation where possible, you would need to install larger rads and it would be more expensive to run, more than likely costing more to run than a fossil fuel boiler.
+We can make them work in such a property but you may need two or more heat pumps, you’d need to upgrade your insulation where possible.
+You would also need to install larger rads and it would be more expensive to run, more than likely costing more to run than a fossil fuel boiler.

 Is an Air Heat Pump Right for You?